Ally McBeal: Home media

-Due to music licensing issues, none of the seasons of Ally McBeal were available on DVD in the United States (only 6 random episodes could be found on the R1 edition) until 2009, though the show had been available in Italy, Belgium, the Netherlands, Japan, Hong Kong, Portugal, Spain, France, Germany, the United Kingdom, Mexico, Taiwan, Australia, Brazil, and the Czech Republic with all the show's music intact since 2005.
+Due to music licensing issues, none of the seasons of Ally McBeal were available on DVD in the United States until 2009, though the show had been available in Italy, Belgium, the Netherlands, Japan, Hong Kong, Portugal, Spain, France, Germany, the United Kingdom, Mexico, Taiwan, Australia, Brazil, and the Czech Republic with all the show's music intact since 2005.
 In the UK, Ireland, and Spain all seasons are available in a complete box set.

 20th Century Fox released the complete first season on DVD in Region 1 on October 6, 2009.
 They also released a special complete series edition on the same day.
 Season 1 does not contain any special features, but the complete series set contains several bonus features, including featurettes, an all-new retrospective, the episode of The Practice in which Calista Flockhart guest-starred, and a bonus disc entitled "The Best of Ally McBeal Soundtrack."
 In addition, both releases contain all of the original music.
 Season 2 was released on April 6, 2010.
 Seasons 3, 4, and 5 were all released on October 5, 2010.

 Ally (1999)

-In 1999, at the height of the show's popularity, a half-hour version entitled Ally began airing in parallel with the main program.
+In 1999, at the height of the show's popularity, a half-hour version titled Ally began airing in parallel with the main program.
 This version, designed in a sitcom format, used re-edited scenes from the main program, along with previously unseen footage.
 The intention was to further develop the plots in the comedy drama in a sitcom style.
 It also focused only on Ally's personal life, cutting all the courtroom plots.
-The repackaged show was cancelled partway through its initial run.
+The repackaged show was canceled partway through its initial run.
 While 13 episodes of Ally were produced, only ten aired.

 Possible revival

 In March 2021, it was reported that a revival as a limited series was in early development by 20th Television with Flockhart possibly returning.

 In August 2022, it was reported that ABC was in early development of a sequel series with Karin Gist writing and executive producing.
+The series would follow a young Black woman out of law school who joins the law firm.
+Flockhart has been approached to both reprise her role and executive-produce.

+Flockhart, Germann, MacNicol and Bellows reunited at the 2024 75th Primetime Emmy Awards in a choreographed dance to Barry White's "You're the First, the Last, My Everything" recreating the unisex bathroom from the series.